-No special-status plant species were observed during the surveys performed at the site in February 2020.
+No special-status plant species were observed during the surveys performed at the site in January 2020.
 No impacts are predicted for any of the State or Federal special-status plant species in Appendix A based on lack of actual sightings, and lack of suitable habitat in the proposed cultivation activity areas.
-Activities are largely proposed to be limited to existing cleared areas of chaparral and will observe all required setbacks from jurisdictional watercourses, of which we did not observe any onsite.
-There are no wetlands, vernal pools, serpentine outcrops, or other special habitat types that possess a high likelihood of containing special-status plant species in the proposed cultivation areas despite the presence of a volcanic basalt vernal pool to the north of the parcel with a high abundance of special-status plants.
+Activities are largely proposed to be limited to existing cleared areas and will observe all required setbacks from jurisdictional watercourses, of which we did not observe any onsite.
+There are no wetlands, vernal pools, serpentine outcrops, or other special habitat types that possess a high likelihood of containing special-status plant species in the proposed cultivation areas despite the presence of a volcanic basalt vernal pool to the south of the parcel with a high abundance of special-status plants.
 All of these plants are considered endemic to these unique soil types in the vernal pool, and no vernal pool habitats exist in the proposed cultivation areas or anywhere else onsite.
-There are some wetland plants in the eastern oak woodland surrounding the seasonal watercourse, however these would be protected by required Water Board setbacks in any case and will not be disturbed.